particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Static network interface example fixes 2024-01-12

+In several locations in the Device OS firmware API reference, when `.source(NetworkInterfaceConfigSource::STATIC)` was specified, there was a semicolon at the end of the line which should not be there.

 ### Added documentation for WiFi.getAntenna 2024-01-10

 The [WiFi.getAntenna](/reference/device-os/api/wifi/getantenna/) function was not previously documented (but present since 0.8.0-rc.2).